certbot/certbot/certbot/docs/using.rst

 For advanced certificate management tasks, it is also possible to manually modify the certificate's renewal configuration file, but this is discouraged since it can easily break Certbot's ability to renew your certificates.
 These renewal configuration files are located at ``/etc/letsencrypt/renewal/CERTNAME.conf``.
-If you choose to modify the renewal configuration file we advise you to test its validity with the ``certbot renew --dry-run`` command.
+If you choose to modify the renewal configuration file we advise you to make a backup of the file beforehand and test its validity with the ``certbot renew --dry-run`` command.

 .. warning:: Modifying any files in ``/etc/letsencrypt`` can damage them so Certbot can no longer properly manage its certificates, and we do not recommend doing so.